syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 Dim converter As New DocToPDFConverter()

-'Sets AutoDetectComplexScript property as true, to detect the complex scripts automatically.
+'Sets AutoDetectComplexScript property to true to detect the complex scripts automatically

 converter.Settings.AutoDetectComplexScript = True